thingsboard/thingsboard-pe-k8s/README.md

 To configure GCP setup, plesae go to the ./gcp directory and use README.md there.
 After configuring GCP, you can continue the installation from this step.

+## Upload Docker credentials

+Make sure your have logged in to docker hub using command line.
+To upload Docker credentials, please execute next command:

+`
+./k8s-upload-docker-credentials.sh
+`

+Or you can use the following command:

+`
+kubectl create secret docker-registry regcred --docker-server=https://index.docker.io/v1/ --docker-username=[YOUR_USERNAME] --docker-password=[YOUR_PASSWORD] --docker-email=[YOUR_EMAIL]
+`

 ## Installation

 Before performing initial installation you have to select correct `PLATFORM` in `.env` file depending on the real cluster platform you are using (`minikube`, `gcp` or `aws`).